 UCSC's Coastal Science Campus is a 100-acre site that encompasses Younger Lagoon Reserve, UCSC research and education facilities, and state and federal research laboratories (see Partnerships).
 Facilities currently located at the Coastal Science Campus include UCSC's Long Marine Laboratory (which includes the Ocean Health building and Seymour Marine Discovery Center); the National Marine Fisheries Service Santa Cruz Laboratory; and a California Department of Fish and Wildlife laboratory (the Marine Wildlife Veterinary Care and Research Center).
-Construction of the new Coastal Biology building is scheduled to begin in early November 2014.
+Construction of the new Coastal Biology building is scheduled to begin in May 2015.

 Long Marine Laboratory is world renowned for innovative research in marine mammal physiology and ecology, marine invertebrate ecology, and marine toxicology.
 The research conducted at Long Marine Lab depends on a seawater system capable of delivering 1,000 gallons per minute of high-quality filtered seawater.